enlivengo/admincore/README.md

 QOR Admin provides a flexible authorization solution.
 With it, you could integrate with your current authorization method.

-What you need to do is implement an `Auth` interface like below, and set it in the admin object.
+What you need to do is implement an `Auth` interface like below, and set it in the admin struct.

 ```go
 type Auth interface {